 In September 2007, Northern Rock approached the Bank of England for a “liquidity support facility” (that is, a cash injection to stop it becoming insolvent).

-Northern Rock had grown in the cowboy days of deregulation by borrowing heavily in local and foreign capital markets, loaning the funds for home mortgage, and then on-selling the mortgages as securatised packages into international capital markets.
+Northern Rock had grown in the cowboy days of deregulation by borrowing heavily in local and foreign capital markets, loaning the funds for home mortgages, and then on-selling the mortgages as securitised packages into international capital markets.
 The funds gained would allow the bank to repay the initial loans at profit.

 Of course, when the asset-back securities markets dried up in August 2007 as the crisis revealed itself, Northern Rock were then unable to pay back its outstanding loans.

 The Bank of England bailout sparked a run on Northern Rock (the first in 150 years – so a monumental event) and the crisis had begun in earnest.

 By February 2008, Northern Rock was nationalised prior to split up (into a good and bad bank) and ultimate sale to Virgin Money.